-This course is delivered with three e-learning modules and four e-mentoring sessions, followed by four face-to-face days.
-Upon successful completion, you will gain your thrive Adolescent Practitioner Licence.
-The cost of this course includes one CPD course (worth up to £155) for your first year.
+This virtual training course is delivered with three e-learning modules and four e-mentoring sessions, followed by eight trainer-led live webinar sessions.
+Upon successful completion, you will gain your Thrive Adolescence Practitioner Licence.
+The cost of this course includes your first years CPD (worth up to £130).

 About this course

-Learning will take place over four face-to-face days, three e-learning modules and four e-mentoring sessions.
-Upon Successful completion, you will gain your Thrive Adolescent Practitioner Licence.
+Learning will take place over eight virtual training sessions, e-learning modules and four e-mentoring sessions.
+Upon Successful completion, you will gain your Thrive Adolescence Practitioner Licence.